CSYE6225-Spring2022-Murali/webservice/README.md

 Steps to Build the Application:
 1. run "npm i" or "npm install" -- to install dependencies
 2. run "npm run dev" -- to start the server on dev environment
-3. run "npm test" -- to run mocha test cases
+3. run "npm test" -- to run mocha test cases.
 ------------------